19113Sam/Bluetooth_Controlled_car/README.md

 # Bluetooth_Controlled_car
 We used Arduino and a bluetooth module to connect mobile phone with Arduino ad we could control the movement of the car using the commands on mobile app made by using MIT App Inventor.
+It also comprises of a Sonar which detects any obstacle in front of if.
+If the user does not give command to stop or turn before the obstacle, the SONAR detects it and the car automatically stoops.